-Our theory of action centers the leadership of Jewish People of Color in our Edot focus communities.
+Our theory of action centers the leadership of Jewish People of Color in our region.
 Meet our team!

 Shahanna McKinney Baldon

-Shahanna McKinney-Baldon is a longtime educator in Jewish and public school settings.
+Shahanna McKinney Baldon is a longtime educator in Jewish and public school settings.
 An active Jewish diversity advocate and thought leader for over 20 years, Shahanna brings past experience serving in a range of organizational leadership roles that have focused on diversity, equity, inclusion, and justice in schools and communities.
-She comes from a large Midwest US African American and Ashkenazi family with Seminole, Cherokee, Blackfoot, and Sephardi heritage.
+In addition to leading Edot, Shahanna works as an evaluator and Clinical Program Co-Director at University of Wisconsin’s Wisconsin Center for Education Research.
+She currently sits on the Board of Governors for Reconstructing Judaism, and co-chairs the Tikkun Olam Commission for the Reconstructionist Movement, one of the major streams of Judaism in North America.
+Shahahnna comes from a large Midwest US African American and Ashkenazi family with Seminole, Cherokee, Blackfoot, and Sephardi heritage.

 Milwaukee & Development Team

 A native Wisconsinite, Chelsea Cross uses her experiences from living abroad and on both United States coasts, while serving in both the education and health field, to impact her home on a broader scale.
 Chelsea identifies as a Blewish woman (Black+Jew), as her background propels and enables her to make change.
 She is a former classroom teacher who works as a consultant, leading political and other community-based campaigns.
 Chelsea holds degrees from Brown and Johns Hopkins universities.
 Advocating for diverse, safe, educated, and healthy communities are the types of challenges that Chelsea relishes.
 In addition to acting as Edot Point in Milwaukee, she helps to lead Edot fundraising and development work.